pyKrzysztof/YouTube-Uploader/README.md

 To create a config linked to a video, create a file with the same name but with extension .json For example if video name is tutorial.mp4 then tutorial.json would contain config of this video.

 Keys are the same as default parameters with additional 'title' key.
+By default, the video title is filename without the extension.

 ## What is this